 Our usual programme of 100+ Venture and Falcon holidays for 8-18s has looked radically different.
 We welcomed over 1,000 young people to Virtual Ventures and sent 350 Falcons-in-a-box to families facing disadvantage in summer 2020, and we're now considering plans for 2021.

 For 185 years, CPAS has been responding to the key challenges and opportunities of the time to equip leaders and churches for mission, so that many, many more men, women and children can come to know our wonderful Saviour.

 How it All Began

-CPAS (the Church Pastoral Aid Society) was founded in 1836 by prominent Christians, including the pioneering social reformer Lord Shaftesbury (pictured below).
+CPAS (the Church Pastoral Aid Society) was founded on 19 February 1836 by prominent Christians, including the pioneering social reformer Lord Shaftesbury (pictured below).